LambdaTest/cucumber-selenium-hyperexecute-sample/README.md

 # Pre-requisites

-Before using HyperExecute, you have to download Concierge CLI corresponding to the host OS.
-Along with it, you also need to export the environment variables *LT_USERNAME* and *LT_ACCESS_KEY* that are available in the [LambdaTest Profile](https://accounts.lambdatest.com/detail/profile) page.

-# Pre-requisites

 Before using HyperExecute, you have to download HyperExecute CLI corresponding to the host OS.
 Along with it, you also need to export the environment variables *LT_USERNAME* and *LT_ACCESS_KEY* that are available in the [LambdaTest Profile](https://accounts.lambdatest.com/detail/profile) page.

 ## Download HyperExecute CLI